 In the U.S. as well as other countries, muscle relaxers are a commonly abused substance.
 The problem is that these muscle relaxers can be so fast-acting and effective at pain relief that people with chronic pain easily become addicted to them.
 Addiction often develops when muscle relaxers are used habitually as the main or only method of pain relief.

 The number of people winding up in the emergency room because of the misuse or abuse of the prescription muscle relaxant carisoprodol has more than doubled in recent years.
 The U.S. Food and Drug Administration recommends that patients take muscle relaxers only for limited periods of time (two to three weeks).
 When some muscle relaxers, like carisoprodol, are ingested, they’re converted by the liver into a chemical with anti-anxiety properties.
-This means that, even when taken on its own, patients run the risk of developing a physical and/or psychological dependence on this muscle relaxer.
+This means that, even when taking it on its own, patients run the risk of developing a physical and/or psychological dependence on this muscle relaxer.
 (7)

 Similarly to the use of other pharmaceutical drugs, the body becomes used to a daily intake of a muscle relaxer and is then dependent on the drugs in order to function normally.
 If a typical dose is skipped or intake is stopped altogether, the person is likely to experience withdrawal symptoms.
-Muscle relaxers can also cause liver toxicity.
+Muscle relaxers can also cause acute liver toxicity.
 (8)

 Muscle relaxers become even more problematic and risky when they’re used in combination with alcohol or other drugs.
 When this occurs, the side effects associated with abuse are even worse.